 The Commonhold and Leasehold Reform Act 2002 gave leaseholders the right to get together to acquire the Right to Manage (the “RTM”) their block of flats provided certain criteria are met.
 This is known as “exercising the right to manage”.

-Clarke Mairs LLP has extensive knowledge and expertise in the RTM procedure and can guide you through the whole process – from gathering together the tenants to acquiring the RTM – providing clear advice at each stage.
+Clarke Mairs has extensive knowledge and expertise in the RTM procedure and can guide you through the whole process – from gathering together the tenants to acquiring the RTM – providing clear advice at each stage.

 Below you will find some brief information about the RTM process and answers to our frequently asked questions.